 Looking for an erotic novel that won’t make you cringe?
 From the 20th century to modern classics, we’ve collected some of the sexiest ones.

-Erotic novels can be a real hit-or-miss type of genre.
+Erotic novels (which for the record should not be confused with pornographic novels), can be a real hit-or-miss type of genre.
 These types of books often feature social commentary, philosophical questions, and generally a plot that goes beyond vapid descriptions of sex, making them some of the most interesting novels to read.